1807 — 1861

 Matthew Gillespie's 1st marriage

-Details of the birth family of Martha McGrew or of her first marriage are not currently known.
+Details of the birth family of Martha McGrew or of her first marriage, to Mr. Hynes, or Hinds, are not currently known.